 The Closed Cell Foam Pad aka The Blue Foam Pad aka the Blue-Foamer

-- BEST FOR: Minimalists and lightweight backpackers, those on a budget, peak three-season use and those with who do not need a more comfortable pad
+- BEST FOR: Minimalists and lightweight backpackers, those on a budget, people adept at choosing good camps peak three-season use and those with who do not need a more comfortable pad

-The Ridge Rest rolls up like the blue foam pad, but is not as easily customizable.
-The R-Value is a little higher than the Z-Lite and is considered (by a fair amount) to be a little more comfortable than the Z-Lite as well.
+The Ridge Rest rolls up like the blue foam pad but is not as easily customizable.
+The R-Value is a little higher than the Z-Lite and is considered (by a fair amount) to be slightly more comfortable than the Z-Lite as well.
 The Ridge Rest is also less expensive.

 Ridge Rest Z-Lite